 Documents relating to pupils on the SEND register will be stored in red I.E.P files in a locked cabinet in the school office.
-SEND records will be passed on to a child's next setting when he or she leaves Templemoor.
+SEND records will be passed on to a child's next setting when they leave Templemoor.
 The school has a Data Protection Policy and a Retention and Disposal Schedule which applies to all written pupil records.